shuckster/OBIS/README.md

 in a variety of different formats.
 HSBC only allows downloading of the last 3 months of transaction data.
 That's shit.
 OBIS can download the lot.

+Or it used to, at least, until the great dojo-app rewrite of 2017.
+Now it can only download one statement at a time.
+But in a range of formats, at least.

 Currently supports _only_ HSBC UK, but other parsers are possible.
 Works best in Google Chrome.
 Other browsers will work, but won't benefit from automatic naming of your Zip download.